Farewell Gift to Bishop Smith

 “From an investment perspective, it draws young people to the diocese who often stay there and continue to be involved after their year is over.
 It also is a profound witness to the Christian call to social justice and life in community in Christ, both of which are not easy tasks.”

 After his year of service with DAH, Peter enrolled in seminary.
 He is now a senior at Yale Divinity School and was ordained to the Sacred Order of Deacons at Christ Church Cathedral on Dec.
 20, 2019.

 Making your gift

-Visit our website at https://www.diocesemo.org/donate to make an online donation to Bishop Smith's farewell gift.
+Visit the "donate" page on our website to make an online donation to Bishop Smith's farewell gift.

 If you prefer to send a check, please send your gift to: